7ombie/textmode/README.md

 Note: Currently FireFox and Safari fail (at the first hurdle), as neither browser is able to import values from JSON files.

-**IMPORTANT**: The character set and font are unstable.
+**IMPORTANT**: The character set and font are currently unstable.
 This readme contains a section named *The Default Font* (towards the end of the document) that provides more information.

 The licensing is open source (and viral).
-Refer to the *Copying & Licensing* section at very end of this readme for more information.
+Refer to the *Copying & Licensing* section (at very end of this readme) for more information.

 The Textmode API